-- To define the nodes, console server information, and service processors, type definenode -f nodedef - To review the arguments that you need to enter from the command line, type definenode -h - 3.
-To define the node host name, type where hostname is the name of the node being defined.
+- 1. To define the nodes, console server information, and service processors, type definenode -f nodedef and press Enter. - 2.
+To review the arguments that you need to enter from the command line, type definenode -h and press Enter. - 3.
+To define the node host name, type definenode -n hostname and press Enter.
+Where hostname is the name of the node being defined.
 The command prompts for missing information when some or all of the arguments are not provided.